Thank you for visiting the Official website of American Conductor & Composer, Andrew Lee Neer!

 In the summer of 2013, he had the exquisite opportunity to conduct Verdi's La Traviata for Michigan Opera Theatre, receiving high acclaim.
 He always had a deep appreciation for opera; however, this opportunity ignited a great passion for opera and Mr. Neer has since conducted performances of Verdi's Rigoletto and Mozart's Cosi fan tutte.
 He is a firm believer that opera has great power to embrace all aspects of music and performance by attracting the very greatest vocalists and instrumentalists in one centralized location.

 In early 2016, he embarked on an international conducting career, appearing with orchestras in Romania and Bulgaria.
 Since, he has continued to work diligently to expand his experience and inspiration.
+Believing that music is the cornerstone in building community, he assembled a 60 member professional orchestra in Metro-Detroit MI to raise funds for the Hurricane Relief Fund in fall of 2017, raising just over $14,500 for the cause.

 He has studied privately with orchestral conductor and mentor Kenneth Kiesler, in addition to Douglas Bianchi (wind ensemble), and choral conducting with Dr. Norah Duncan IV.
 He has been a clinician to schools and professional organizations in metropolitan Detroit.